We work to reduce injury, death, and property loss by providing fire prevention and safety education based on national, state, and local data.

 - Keep your smoke alarms clean.
 Dust and debris can interfere with how smoke alarms work.
 Regularly vacuum your alarm to keep it working.

 The chirping noise lets you know the battery in your smoke alarm needs to be replaced.

 What if the alarm goes off while I am cooking?

 Then it is doing its job.
 Simply press the silence button and clear the air by waving a towel near the alarm.
 If this happens frequently, you may want to move the smoke alarm to a new location.

 When do I need to replace my smoke alarms?

-Smoke alarms should function properly for ten years, but after that time they should be replaced.
+Smoke alarms should function properly for 10 years; after that time, they should be replaced.

 You may want to write the purchase date with a marker on the back of your smoke alarm.
 That way you will know when it should be replaced.

 What If I can’t afford a smoke alarm?

 We can provide and install smoke alarms in homes for senior citizens, disabled persons, and people who are living on a low income.
 If you meet these requirements and need a smoke alarm, please call 503-681-6178 to see if you qualify.